 Compare your business with your competitors

 If you've built a forecast and are wondering how it stands up against your competitors, use the Benchmarks tab to view data from your industry alongside your forecast:

 Track your actual performance against your business plan

 Your accounting data can tell you a lot about the health of your business.
-Once your company is up and running, the Scoreboard tab will give you lots of ways to look at the data to learn more about how things are going:
+Once your company is up and running, the Dashboard tab will give you lots of ways to look at the data to learn more about how things are going: